JJ/TPF-Grant/May.md

 # May, 2018.
 Second month of the grant.

-We will set as the official beginning of the grant April 1st, 2018, which was a Sunday.
+We set as the official beginning of the grant April 1st, 2018, which was a Sunday.
 The *official* end was, then, May 31st, a Thursday.

 Here's the report on the activities carried out during the month of May.